University of California, Berkeley – Tuition and Fees

 Financial Aid

-More than half of the students (61%) have some sort of financial aid to help cover UC Berkeley tuition.
-That includes scholarships, grans, and loans.
-Berkeley is need-blind, which means your ability to pay for your schooling will not be considered with your application.
+More than half of the students (62%) have some sort of financial aid to help cover UC Berkeley tuition.
+That includes scholarships, grants, and loans.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include: